Ozuna helps power Cards past Brewers 12-2

 Cardinals: OF Jose Martinez, on the 10-day injured list (right shoulder AC joint sprain) was scheduled to begin his rehab assignment Monday with Double-A Springfield.
 “He’s going to work defensively before the game and he’ll DH in the game,” manager Mike Shildt said. .
 IF Kolten Wong, who left Saturday’s game after fouling a ball off his right big toe, was not in in the lineup, but is improving.
 “I talked to him a little bit and it looks like he’s going to be a bit of a warrior,” Shildt said.
 “I know he’s in some pain.
 We’ll evaluate him and take it day-by-day.

 Brewers: 3B Mike Moustakas left the game in the third inning with pain in his left palm and wrist after being struck by hard-hit bouncer by Harrison Bader the previous inning.
+“He’s sore.
+X-rays were negative,” Counsell said.
+“It’s a left hand contusion right now.
+So, he’s probably unlikely for tomorrow.”

 UP NEXT